wp-plugins/really-simple-ssl/readme.txt

 define( 'RLRSSSL_DO_NOT_EDIT_HTACCESS' , TRUE );

 = Is it possible to add urls that should be replaced to https? =
+* Yes, although it is of course better if you just edit the insecure links directly.
-* Yes, add the following to your functions.php:
+If that is not possible, or is very time consuming, add the following to your functions.php:

 function my_custom_http_urls($arr) {